PreciousEnahoro/unrecognized-healthcare-access-risk/README.md

 ## Final Positioning

 This project presents a nationally relevant analytical framework for identifying gaps between expected healthcare access risk and official shortage designations.
 It demonstrates how publicly available data and predictive modelling can support more data-informed, scalable approaches to identifying underserved communities across the U.S. healthcare system.

-This project presents a nationally relevant analytical framework for identifying gaps between expected healthcare access risk and official shortage designations.

-It demonstrates how publicly available data and predictive modeling can support more data-informed, scalable approaches to identifying underserved communities across the U.S. healthcare system.